Shhh…I’m gonna let you in on a little secret: the only dessert recipe you need is for Gluten Free Apple Crisp.

 - 1/2 cup brown sugar

 - 1/2 cup gluten free old fashioned oats

 - 1/4 cup cold butter (or vegan butter), cut into cubes

 - pinch of salt

-- Preheat oven to 375 degrees then spray a small/medium-sized baking dish (I used a 6x9") with nonstick spray and set aside.
+- Preheat oven to 375 degrees then spray a small/medium-sized baking dish (I use a 6x9") with nonstick spray and set aside.

-- Add chopped apples to a large bowl then toss with sugar, flour, and cinnamon, and pour into the prepared baking dish.
-In the same bowl, add topping ingredients then mix and mash with a pastry cutter or with your fingers until it becomes a crumbly paste.
-Spread evenly over the apples then bake for 30-35 minutes or until the topping is golden brown (not too dark otherwise it will taste burnt.)
+- Add chopped apples to a large bowl then add sprinkle in with sugar, flour, and cinnamon.
+Stir to coat then pour mixture into prepared baking dish.
+In the same bowl, add topping ingredients then mix and mash with a pastry cutter or with your fingertips until it becomes a crumbly paste.
+Sprinkle evenly over the apples then bake for 30-35 minutes or until the topping is golden brown (not too dark otherwise it will taste burnt.)
 Cool for at least 10 minutes before serving.